-- March 23, 332 -- Gregory the Illuminator, who converted a nation before Constantine even embraced Christianity, dies.
+- March 23, 332 -- Gregory the Illuminator, who converted a nation before Constantine even embraced Christianity, died.
 Under Gregory's ministry, King Tiridates of Armenia was converted.
-When much of the kingdom followed suit, Christianity was established as the national religion national religion with Gregory as bishop.
+When much of the kingdom followed suit, Christianity was established as the national religion with Gregory as bishop.

 - March 24, 1927 -- Chinese Communists seize Nanking.
 Missionary John E. Williams was killed.
 A little more than twenty years later the communists took control of the whole

 - March 25, 2004 -- Funeral in Cary, North Carolina for Baptist